Joni Was Right I / II

-Joni was Right I / II is the fifth studio album from Norwegian singer-songwriter Marit Larsen, and is the first material to be released on Larsen's own independent label Håndbryggrecords.
+Joni Was Right I / II is the fifth studio album from Norwegian singer-songwriter Marit Larsen, and the first material to be released on Larsen's own independent label Håndbryggrecords.

 The album was initially released as two EPs.
-The first, Joni was Right, was released digitally on April 1, 2016 and the second, Joni was Right II, was released digitally on September 9, 2016.
-Both Part I and II were then released as a full-length album on CD and vinyl on September 9, 2016, under the title, Joni was Right I / II, with the album entering the Norwegian album charts at No.36 on 16 September 2016.
+The first, Joni Was Right, was released digitally on April 1, 2016 and the second, Joni Was Right II, was released digitally on September 9, 2016.
+Both Part I and II were then released as a full-length album on CD and vinyl on September 9, 2016, under the title, Joni Was Right I / II, with the album entering the Norwegian album charts at No. 36 on 16 September 2016.
 In 2017 Larsen was awarded the Edvard Prize in the category Popular music for the album.